Drowning and drowning prevention: what you need to know

 For every drowning, approximately seven other children are hospitalised from non-fatal drowning incidents.
 Some of these result in severe brain damage.

 To stay safe around water, your child needs close and and constant adult supervision.
 It’s also vital to teach your child about water hazards as well as how to swim.

 It’s important to always stay with your child and watch him whenever he’s near water – even when he can swim.

 Supervision means constant visual contact with your child and keeping her within arm’s reach at all times.
-You should be in a position to respond quickly, whether you’re at the beach or the swimming pool, near dams, rivers and lakes, or at home when the bath or spa is full.
+You should be in a position to respond quickly, whether you’re at the beach or the swimming pool, near dams, rivers and lakes, or at home near the bath or spa.
 Hold your child’s hand when you’re near waves or paddling in rivers.

 Supervision is not an occasional glance while you nap, read or do household chores.
-It is not watching your kids playing outside while you’re inside.
-It is always best for an adult, not an older child, to supervise.
+It’s not watching your children playing outside while you’re inside.
+It’s always best for an adult, not an older child, to supervise.

-You can also teach your child about water safety and how to swim.
+You should also teach your child about water safety and how to swim.
 Many children can learn to swim by the time they’re four or five.

 First aid is an essential skill for the entire family to learn.
-Learning CPR and what to do in an emergency could save your child’s life.
+If you know how to do CPR and what to do in an emergency, it could save your child’s life.